From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 And while Armley may not be your first port of call when it comes to hunting down your favourite records in Leeds, Vinyl Fixx has something else to offer the city’s musos.
 Brookes often comes across posters and memorabilia with originals of Oasis, Iron Maiden and U2 all having been in-store, if you’re looking for that little something extra special – pop your head in, and who knows what you’ll come out with.

 Vinyl Fixx, Tong Road, Armley, Leeds, West Yorkshire, LS12 1BW.
-It’s open from 9am to 5pm, Monday to Friday, and 9am to 3pm on Saturday.
-They are limiting numbers in the shop and providing hand sanitiser when you enter.
+It’s open from 9am to 5pm, Monday to Friday, and 9.30am to 2pm on Saturday.